EmonBar/Melocas-Ire/README.md

 # Melocas-Ire

-Melocas-Ire is a platform game developed with the Unity Engine by the Code.002 team during their second semester at EPITA.
+Melocas-Ire is a platform game developed with the Unity Engine by the Code.002 team.
 The game features four playable characters, each with their unique skills and abilities, and each level is based on a different theme to keep the game interesting.

 ## Installation